Adaptive treatment allocation and selection in multi-arm clinical trials: a Bayesian perspective: The case of Bernoulli outcomes

 As remarked earlier, the application of Rule 2 is optional.
 If it is not enforced, Rule 1 is open ended and will only control the assignment of new participants to the different treatments.
 Then, if the trial size $N_{\max}$ has been specified and fixed in advance, and regardless of whether Rule 1 was previously employed or not, the posterior probabilities $\P_{\pi}( \bftheta _{k} \geq \theta _{low} \vert D_{N_{\max}}^{*} )$, $\P_{\pi} ( \bftheta _{0}+\delta \geq \bftheta _{\vee} \vert D_{N_{\max}}^{*} )$ and $\P_{\pi} ( \bftheta _{k} = \bftheta _{\vee} \vert D_{N_{\max}}^{*} )$ can be computed routinely after all outcome data $D_{N_{\max}}^{*}$ have been observed, to provide the final assessment of the results from the trial.

 \textbf{A frequentist perspective}.
 A different perspective to the application of Rule 2 is offered by the classical frequentist theory of statistical hypothesis testing.
-While the main point of this paper is to argue in favor of reasoning directly based on posterior inferences, this may not be sufficient to satisfy stake holders external to the study itself, including the relevant regulatory authorities in question.
+While the main point of this paper is to argue in favor of reasoning directly based on posterior inferences, this may not be sufficient to satisfy stake holders external to the study itself, including the relevant regulatory authorities in question, which may be concerned about frequentist measures such as the overall Type 1 error rate at a pre-specified significance level (\textcite{chow2008adaptive}).